 Dynamically generated speech is a technology that matured in parallel to NLP.
 It allows IVR systems to respond with words and phrases which were not pre-recorded.

 IVR is still one of the most important pieces of technology in the contact center – especially when you can add automation.
 Ready to learn more?
-Get ‘Your Guide to Automating SMS and IVR‘ now.
+Get ‘Your Guide to Conversational AI‘ now.